esg-cs/HireChallenge/README.md

 Objective:

-1) Find all hidden flags - flags have the format flag{hint}
+1) Find all flags - flags have the format flag{hint}
   each Flag contains a hint how to proceed.
-There are 8 main flags and 2 bonus flags.

 2) Finally gain root privileges

-3) Consider it over when reading /root/final.txt and follow instructions
+3) Consider it over when reading the final flag and follow instructions

 4) Document your steps made, tools used, commands fired and all the information gathered during this challenge.

 Have Fun!
 -LBr

-creds to @ly0nx for inspiration and most of the work.